aws-cloudformation/cloudformation-coverage-roadmap/ISSUE_TEMPLATE.md

 We are hoping that the title makes it easy for others to scan it quickly in kanban board or issue list.

 ## 2. Scope of request
-Whether a new API call requires a new attribure, or a new feature is supported and needs to be added to CloudFormation.
+Whether a new API call requires a new attribute, or a new feature is supported and needs to be added to CloudFormation.
 Be as descriptive as possible so that others can +1 your request if it applies to them.
 Should fall into the following categories:

    a) new service support is desired